fortinet-fortisoar/solution-pack-threat-intel-management/docs/usage.md

 ### Ingesting Threat Intel Reports from FortiRecon ACI

-For a seamless data mapping with FortiSOAR&trade;'s modules during the FortiRecon ACI data ingestion process, ensure to install the **Threat Intel Management** solution pack before configuring ingestion of Threat Feeds from FortiRecon ACI.
+For a seamless data mapping with FortiSOAR™'s modules during the FortiRecon ACI data ingestion process, ensure to install the **Threat Intel Management** solution pack before configuring ingestion of Threat Feeds from FortiRecon ACI.

 Following steps outline the process to follow when ingesting threat reports from FortiRecon ACI into Threat Intel Management solution pack.